Texas Divorce: Adultery, Alimony, and Property Division

 Contact a Richmond, Texas, Divorce Lawyer

-If you are facing a divorce in which your spouse had an extramarital affair, it is in your best interest to obtain a skilled Texas divorce attorney who has experience with cases involving adultery.
+If you are facing a divorce in which your spouse had an extramarital affair, it is in your best interest to obtain a skilled Richmond divorce attorney who has experience with cases involving adultery.
 Your divorce can take many unforeseen twists and turns, and adultery only complicates the issues.
 Allow The Vendt Law Firm, P.L.L.C., to help you move beyond the mayhem and obtain your best possible outcome.
 Attorney Frank J. Vendt is a Texas divorce attorney who focuses on solution-based legal guidance and representation that protects your rights.
 Schedule a consultation with Mr. Vendt today by calling our office at (832) 276-9474 or by contacting us online.